Laesod/massimoronca.it/_posts/2015-01-24-elixir-as-a-pasring-tool-writing-a-brainfuck-interpreter-part-three.md

 > `keywords` in Elixir are matched with `{:key, value}`

-This optimization alone make our programs run up to six times faster.
+This optimization alone makes our programs run up to six times faster.
 Conclusions are based on higly non-scientifical benchmarks